 Requirements for the site around the building

-i) What parking is to be provided
+What parking is to be provided

-ii) Any specific features e.g. open square, seating, play space, planting, games areas etc.
+Any specific features e.g. open square, seating, play space, planting, games areas etc.

 Physical links to other features e.g. to parking, to other CMO facilities, surrounding housing- and what form this link should take e.g. footpath